neurobionics/AutomatedFeedbackTool/README.md

    ```ruby
    clasp link
    ```
    Follow the prompts to link the project.
 You may need to provide the Script ID of your Google Apps Script project.
-You can find the Script ID in the URL of your project, https://script.google.com/home/projects/<PROJECTID>
+You can find the Script ID in the URL of your project, https:// script. google.com /home /projects/ PROJECTID

 ### 6. Deploy the project